Three Times a Lady: Release

 In the United States, "Three Times a Lady" was the first of two singles off of Natural High.
-It entered the Billboard Hot 100 chart on June 18, 1978 at number 73.
+It entered the Billboard Hot 100 chart on June 18, 1978, at number 73.
 Eight weeks later, it reached number 1, where it remained for two weeks.
-It also reached the top of the R&B chart, soul, and country charts.
-The song was the first number 1 single for The Commodores, and the first of their songs to be a top 10 hit in the United Kingdom.
-The song eventually reached the top of charts in the United Kingdom, the Philippines, South Africa, and Canada, and was in the top 5 on charts in 25 other countries.
+It also reached the top of the R&B, soul and country charts.
+The song was the first number 1 single for the Commodores, and the first of their songs to be a top 10 hit in the United Kingdom.
+The song eventually reached the top of charts in the United Kingdom, South Africa, and Canada, and was in the top 5 on charts in 25 other countries.

-Record World called it a "sentimental ballad" that should make the pop adult charts as well as the r&B charts.
+Record World called it a "sentimental ballad" that should make the pop adult charts as well as the R&B charts.

-The original Commodores' version of the song was included as the final track on Lionel Richie's greatest hits compilation album Back To Front, released in 1992.
+The original Commodores' version of the song was included as the final track on Lionel Richie's greatest hits compilation album Back to Front, released in 1992.

 Impact

-The song was a "smash hit" which launched The Commodores into a higher level of fame and notice.
+The song was a "smash hit" which launched the Commodores into a higher level of fame and notice.
 In large part due to the popularity of this song, the band was named the top R&B group of the year by Rolling Stone, Billboard, and Cashbox.
 Billboard also named them the number 3 pop group of 1978, making them one of the historically few non-white performers listed.
 "Three Times a Lady" was nominated for two Grammy awards, for Song of the Year and for Best Pop Vocal Performance by a Duo, Group, or Chorus.
 The song won a 1979 American Music Award and a People's Choice Award.

 Many other artists reached out to Richie, asking him to write songs with them.
 Richie at first turned them all down, but eventually agreed to work with country singer Kenny Rogers.
 The collaboration resulted in Rogers' hit song "Lady".